 Please keep in mind that a provisional registration is commenced with the municipality and police controls are not uncommon for the purpose of residency control.

 The types of Belgium residence permits described above are temporary ones and they can be renewed.
 For the purpose of relocation from UK to Belgium, a British national will need to apply for permanent residence after an uninterrupted stay of five years in the country.
-He may then apply for Belgian citizenship after a minimum number of years.

-An alternative is to obtain Belgium residency by investment, however, this is subejct to a set of rules and conditions.
+An alternative is to obtain Belgium residency by investment, however, this is subject to a set of rules and conditions.
 British nationals can reach out to our agents to find out if this is a suitable option for them.

 What are the post-arrival residency requirements?

 British nationals who wish to reside in Belgium will need to register with the local town hall as soon as they arrive in the country (commonly within eight days, however, this may vary and our Belgium immigration specialists can provide you with more details).
-Upon registration one is asked to provide specific documents, such as photographs, passport copies, proof of accommodation, and others.
+Upon registration, one is asked to provide specific documents, such as photographs, passport copies, proof of accommodation, and others.

 Some of the other issues that will need to be addressed after arrival are the following: